The 1923 discovery

 The spa facility was built in 1928 and was extremely popular until 1939.

 At its height, the spa was visited by patrons from all over the world, who came to enjoy the benefits of treatments devised around the therapeutic properties of Abatilles water.
-The kiosk, where visitors could taste the water, which still exists today, was always full.
+It was especially sold and recognized for its beneficial effects in patients suffering from osteoarthritis, rheumatism, kidney disease, kidney stones and high blood pressure.
+The kiosk, where visitors could taste the water, which still exists today, is always full.

 The 2nd World War left the facility run down and in a very sorry condition.
-It was launched anew in the 1950’s and thrived until finally giving up in the face of competition.
-In 1969, Vittel Group took over the business.
-The spa was closed in 1970, when Vittel preferred to focus on production and enlarged the bottling department.
+The spa was relaunched anew in the 50’s and thrived again, thanks to French social security coverage of patients’ spa costs in 1954.
+In 1961, Vittel Group took over the business.
+The spa was closed in 1964, when Vittel preferred to focus on production and enlarged the bottling department.

 Vittel Group initially sought to diversify production by introducing new beverages such as sparkling water and sodas, but then re-focussed on the sole production of still mineral water from 1979.
 In 1991, Société des Eaux d’Arcachon was sold by Nestlé Waters to Roger Padois an Arcachon resident and his associate Olivier Bertrand, who kept it until December 2012.